 Float fishing can be done using spinning reels and long rods, Centerpin reels and rods, or even with baitcasting reels.
 Depending on what part of the country you are in different methods might be more popular.

 Many anglers like to use spinning reels for float fishing.
-I discuss the best methods for float fishing on my page Float Fishing For Steelhead – A River Guides Advice
+I discuss the best methods for float fishing on my page Float Fishing For Steelhead – A River Guides Advice.

 Float fishing requires the use of baits and the most common bait is the spawn sac or roe bag.
-I use a lot of baits and will rotate baits to find the best one based on the conditions or what the fish what so it’s smart to have a few options in your vest or pack.
+I use a lot of baits and will rotate baits to find the best one based on the conditions or what the fish want, so it’s smart to have a few options in your vest or pack.

 I also found that some baits work better at certain times of the year.
-I discuss the top baits on my page 4 Best Steelhead Baits, however, I have recently updated that page and it now has 7 of my best baits and link to more great baits.
+I discuss the top baits on my page 11 Best Steelhead Baits, however, I have recently updated that page and it now has 7 of my best baits and link to more great baits.

 Spin Fishing For Steelhead In Rivers

-Spinning rods are popular everywhere that guys fish for steelhead.
-With a spinning reel you can float fish, bottom bounce, cast lures, and even still fish.
+Spinning rod fishing is popular everywhere that guys fish for steelhead.
+With a spinning reel and a spinning rod you can float fish, bottom bounce, cast lures, troll, and even still fish.